2001weixiao/SPDC-Net/README.md

 </p>

 **Fig. 1.
 Overall architecture of the proposed SPDC-Net for joint cloud-property retrieval.
-The SPGRM progressively injects ERA5-derived physical priors into multi-scale visual features to bridge the cross-scale gap, while the CMG module couples the predicted cloud mask with regression features to confine continuous retrievals to physically valid cloudy regions and suppress spurious clear-sky responses.**
+The SPGRM progressively injectsERA5-derived physical priors into muli-scale visual features to bridge the cross-scale gap, while the CMG module couples theauxiliary cloud probability with regression features to confine continuous retrievals to physically valid cloudy regions and provide a mechanism to limit potential spurious clear-sky responses.**

 ## Dependencies